Although my visit lasted only a few days, Finland and I really vibed.

 6. You’ll have to escape the city for the northern lights

 Many people visit Finland to see the famed northern lights, but it’s essential to get out of the capital if you want to witness the aurora.
-This bucket-list experience is possible to see only if you visit Finland from September to March.
+This bucket-list experience is only possible if you visit Finland between September and March.

 7. A sauna visit is essential